----------------------------- ----------------------------

 XML Persian Abstract Print

-Conclusions: Public awareness of specialized emergency service distribution in Mashhad was only 1.6% higher than selection based on hospital reputation.
+Discussion: Public awareness of the distribution of specialized emergency services was low.
 This finding, along with confusion in identifying certain services, demonstrates the need for developing digital guidance platforms, targeted branding of specialized centers, and integration of information with the emergency medical services (EMS) system.

 Type of Study: Research | Subject: General